 Racial diversity helps footwear companies bolster consumer relevance, foster feelings of belonging among internal stakeholders and prevent tone-deaf marketing.
 With an uptick in media coverage and public discourse on the subject, most brands are aware of the need for inclusion as well as the potential benefits.
 However, putting meaningful action behind that idea can pose significant challenges.

 In a panel focused on bridging the gap between awareness and action, Shawn Outler, Macy’s chief diversity officer, will outline the new policies and initiatives the department store is implementing around inclusion and discuss why racial diversity is a critical focus.
-Melanie Boulden, Reebok’s global head of marketing and brand management, will break down how her unique background as a former executive at Crayola prepared her to bring new knowledge and experience to Reebok, as well as reinvigorate its marketing to more authentically connect with minorities.
+Matt O’Toole, president of Reebok, will discuss the cultural evolution at the Adidas-owned athletic brand.

 Actress and author Tami Roman will dive into the hurdles of entering footwear as an outsider, her best advice for minorities looking to break in and what she believes major brands can do to improve outreach.
 Kyle Rudy, SVP at executive placement firm Kirk Palmer Associates, will tackle best practices for recruiting ethnic minority talent and how companies can better foster belonging among employees at all levels.